Zohreh Davoudi, Ph.D.

 Education and academic appointments

 I received my B.Sc. degree in 2007 and my M.Sc degree in 2009 from Sharif University of Technology in Tehran, Iran.
 I then moved to the U.S. to continue my studies in Theoretical Physics.
 I received my Ph.D. in 2014 from the University of Washington in Seattle, under the supervision of Prof. Martin Savage, and shortly thereafter joined the Massachusetts Institute of Technology's Center for Theoretical Physics as a post-doctoral research associate.
-In 2017 I joined the Department of Physics at the University of Maryland as a tenure-track faculty and was promoted to a tenured faculty in 2023.
+In 2017, I joined the Department of Physics at the University of Maryland as a tenure-track faculty and was promoted to a tenured faculty in 2023.
 I was also appointed as a Fellow of the Joint Center for Quantum Information and Computer Science (QuICS) in the same year.
-Additionally, I was affiliated with the RIKEN research program until 2020.
+Additionally, I was affiliated with the RIKEN research program from 2017 to 2020.
 I have had long-term visits to the Institute for Nuclear Theory in Seattle, WA, and the Kavli Institute for Theoretical Physics in Santa Barbara, CA. Currently, I am the Associate Director for Education at the National Science Foundations's Institute for Robust Quantum Simulation at the University of Maryland, College Park.

 Selected awards and recognitions